Cast of Characters

 He went to UC Berkeley for his engineering degree and got an internship at Amazon soon after.
 His father was a well-to-do engineer at PG&E and his grandfather was a well-to-do engineer (and later president) at PG&E too.
 Well, the genes have it, Hub’s a software engineer and he’s as smart as fried chicken is delicious.

-Since has the most picturesque family, I annoy him with questions constantly about his family and his childhood.
+Since he has the most picturesque family, I annoy him with questions constantly about his family and his childhood.
 What they ate for dinner, what time his dad came home from work, what video games did he play, did he fight with his brother a lot, did they have bedtime stories read to them, what was having grandparents like…so on and so forth.
-I secretly live through him and his family.
+I secretly live vicariously through him and his family.

 Money Habit: Spender